 ONLINE?
 BE SMART!

 At Old Basford School we aim to provide the children with a computing curriculum that develops them as safe internet users.
-Children are aware of the SMART rules and they are displayed around our school.
-We have regular E-Safety assemblies and we will be taking part in Safer Internet Day on the 5th February 2019
+Children learn the SMART rules and they are displayed around our school.
+We have a planned, progressive and well thought out e-safety curriculum that we deliver to our pupils and we often spend time addressing issues, concerns or current trends within our classrooms.
+We will start our school year with the online safety unit of our computing curriculum.
+We will also be taking part in Safer Internet Day on the 11th February 2020.

 We have been made aware of some issues with children using WhatsApp and Snapchat outside of school.
 Both of these apps have an 13+ age restriction on them so it is recommended that children of a primary age do not use them.
 However, if you know your child uses them, as discussed in the NSPCC parent meeting it is very important that you monitor there use at home.